Major Controversies Surrounding Tory Lanez: A Detailed Timeline

 July 12, 2020: Arrest and Megan Thee Stallion Incident

-On July 12, 2020, Tory Lanez was arrested in Hollywood Hills for carrying a concealed weapon in his vehicle after leaving a house party.
-Megan Thee Stallion, who was also in the car, initially reported a foot wound caused by glass.
-She later stated that she had suffered gunshot wounds and underwent surgery, but did not initially name the shooter.
+On July 12, 2020, Tory Lanez was arrested in Hollywood Hills for carrying a concealed weapon after leaving a party where violence occurred.
+Megan Thee Stallion, who was in the car, initially reported a foot wound possibly from glass.
+Later, she stated she had gunshot wounds and underwent surgery.

-In August 2020, Megan Thee Stallion stated on Instagram Live that Tory Lanez shot her during the July 12th incident.
-She also criticized his publicist team for spreading lies about the situation.
+In August 2020, Megan Thee Stallion stated on Instagram Live that Tory Lanez shot her during the July 12, 2020, incident.
+She also criticized his publicist team for spreading false information.

-On September 29, 2020, Tory Lanez claimed on Instagram that news sites had launched a smear campaign against him, questioning who was "paying" them to publish biased opinions.
-He stated he had never seen verified publications act in this manner before.
+On September 29, 2020, Tory Lanez claimed on Instagram that news sites had launched a biased smear campaign against him due to negative responses to him following the shooting incident.

 October 2020: Felony Charges Filed

-In October 2020, Tory Lanez was officially charged with felony counts of assault with a semiautomatic firearm, personal use of a firearm, and carrying a loaded, unregistered firearm in a vehicle related to the Megan Thee Stallion shooting incident.
-A protective order was issued, requiring him to stay at least 100 yards away from Megan and surrender any guns he owned.
+In October 2020, Tory Lanez was officially charged with felony counts of assault with a semiautomatic firearm, personal use of a firearm, and carrying a loaded, unregistered firearm in a vehicle, related to the shooting of Megan Thee Stallion.
+He faced allegations of inflicting great bodily injury with a gun.
+A protective order was issued, requiring him to stay away from Megan and surrender any guns.

 April 2022: Arrest for Protection Order Violation

-In April 2022, Tory Lanez was arrested for violating a protection order related to the Megan Thee Stallion case but was released shortly after on an increased bond of $350,000.
+In April 2022, Tory Lanez was arrested for violating a protection order relating to the Megan Thee Stallion shooting case.
+He was released shortly after on an increased bond of $350,000.

-On December 23, 2022, Tory Lanez was convicted in a jury trial on three felony charges related to the shooting of Megan Thee Stallion: assault with a semiautomatic handgun, having a loaded and unregistered firearm in a vehicle, and gross negligence in discharging his firearm.
-Lanez was taken to jail immediately following the conviction in Los Angeles.
+On December 23, 2022, Tory Lanez was convicted on three felony charges in relation to the shooting of Megan Thee Stallion: assault with a semiautomatic handgun, having a loaded and unregistered firearm in a vehicle, and gross negligence in discharging his firearm.
+He was taken to jail immediately following the conviction.

 2022: Altercation with August Alsina

-In 2022, August Alsina claimed that Tory Lanez punched him backstage at Rip Micheals' "Fall Back In Love Comedy & Music Jam tour" in Chicago on September 17.
-Alsina posted photos on his Instagram account documenting the injuries, which included a gash on his lip and cuts on his elbow and knee.
-Lanez denied the accusations.
+In 2022, Tory Lanez allegedly punched August Alsina backstage at a "Fall Back In Love Comedy & Music Jam tour" in Chicago on September 17.
+Alsina claimed a "sneak attack" left him with injuries, which he documented on Instagram, while Lanez denied the accusations.